Table of contents

 Maree Todd, Minister for Public Health, Women’s Health and Sport

 sportscotland is the national agency for sport.
 Our vision is an active Scotland where everyone benefits from sport.

 We invest Scottish Government and National Lottery resources to help the people of Scotland get the most from the sporting system.

 A sporting system for everyone

 As part of this, we developed a revised performance measurement framework.
-This temporarily moves us away from reporting our contribution to the Active Scotland Outcomes Framework (ASOF).
+This temporarily moves us away from reporting on our contribution to the Active Scotland Outcomes Framework (ASOF).
 Instead, this report includes: